 Justin joined the CLIF in Summer 2014 and worked until he graduated from Clemson University with a BS in Electrical Engineering in Spring 2015.
 Justin stayed as a temporary full-time employee for two months after graduation.
 During his time in the CLIF, Justin streamlined the analysis technique for squirrel whisker analysis, finalized the design for the first officially Clemson-branded CLIF brochure, and wrote the first CLIF user manual, which outlined the procedures for using the LEXT optical profiler.
 He also designed and prepared marketing materials for our imaging contest and light microscopy symposium.
 He rejoined the CLIF staff as a full-time research associate in the Fall of 2016.
 Justin is our full time technician for the Biorad S3E (fluorescence-activated cell sorter), and has attended a flow cytometry class in Washington D.C as well as a flow cytometry interest group meeting in Charleston, SC to further educate himself on the subject.

 Sophia joined the CLIF in Fall 2020 through Clemson University’s UPIC internship program from the recommendation of her genetics advisor, Dr. Alison Starr-Moss.
-She is a senior genetics major from Camden, South Carolina.
-Sophia is a social media coordinator for our Facebook and Instagram accounts and has been trained on the Leica SPE confocal, Olympus LEXT optical profiler, Leica GSD/TIRF Widefield systems, Leica M125 Stereoscope, and Leica THUNDER Model Organism Imager.
-She is currently the facility's primary website coordinator and designer of the CLIF brochure and social media posts.
-Sophia has worked as a peer-assisted learning (PAL) leader for general chemistry in the past.
-She is a double minor in art and biological sciences and has been involved with the Tiger Band, Symphonic Band, Flute Choir, and cello lessons.
-Sophia is a part of the honors college and was awarded Most Outstanding Junior in Genetics in 2021.
-After graduating from Clemson in August 2022, Sophia aspires to attend graduate school for a Ph.D. in forensic anthropology.
-She hopes to work for an agency to assist in solving crimes using her genetics background.
+She graduated with her BS in Genetics in 2022 with Minors in both Art and Biological Sciences.
+Sophia was a social media coordinator for our Facebook and Instagram accounts and has been trained on the Leica SPE confocal, Olympus LEXT optical profiler, Leica GSD/TIRF Widefield systems, Leica M125 Stereoscope, and Leica THUNDER Model Organism Imager.
+She was the facility's primary website coordinator and designer of the CLIF brochure and social media posts.
+Sophia has worked as a peer-assisted learning (PAL) leader for general chemistry in the past, and has been involved with the Tiger Band, Symphonic Band, Flute Choir, and cello lessons.
+Sophia was a part of the honors college and was awarded Most Outstanding Junior in Genetics in 2021.
+After graduating from Clemson, Sophia aspires to attend graduate school for her Ph.D. to study forensic genetics.
 In her free time, she enjoys reading fiction, listening to music, and art in any form.

 Conrad joined the CLIF in the spring of 2019.
 He spent time with the Leica M125 stereoscope, Leica SPE confocal, Olympus LEXT optical profiler, and the Nikon AZ100 multizoom.
 He also worked extensively on the Leica Model Organism imaging system with THUNDER and wrote the SOP for this system.
 Conrad also worked for Dr. Bruce on two of her projects and was able to do plenty of in-house imaging and training during his time.
 After graduating in 2021 with a genetics degree, Conrad is attending the University of Georgia's Ph.D.
 Program in Neuroscience.
 He hopes to conduct novel work on the characterization and treatment of neuromuscular disorders.